 The exterior foundation walls are generally coated with a bituminous damp-proofing material below grade.
 This material is often exposed for several inches above grade as well.
 Damp-proofing is installed to prevent moisture from seeping into the concrete.
-It is not waterproof; therefore, excessive amounts of ground water must be controlled by other means such as site grading or drainage.
+Damp-proofing is not waterproof, therefore excessive amounts of ground water must be controlled by other means such as site grading or drainage.

 Efflorescence may appear on the surface of the foundation walls.
 Efflorescence is a white powder which is caused by salts in the concrete mix that are brought to the surface by water or moisture.
 It is cosmetic only and can be removed with a brush.
+Once the concrete has cured, it will likely stop appearing.
+However, an alternative water source could cause efflorescence to continue indefinitely.
+If this is the case, the alternate source of water should be identified and remedied.

-- ✓ Inspect the foundation for signs of leakage at least annually - ✓ Ensure the soil /grade around the foundation is sloped away from the building. - Do not plant trees or shrubs next to foundations as roots can cause damage - Do not change the grading around the foundation - Do not over water around foundations.
+- ✓ Inspect the foundation for signs of leakage at least annually - ✓ Ensure the soil /grade around the foundation is sloped away from the building - ★ Do not plant trees or shrubs next to foundations as roots can cause damage - Do not change the grading around the foundation - b Do not over water around foundations.